cole-h06/Verity/README.md

 - Sketches of initial design

 Current area of research focuses on modeling source dependencies to ensure that copied information contributes less evidence than independent agreement.

+## Implementation

+Verity is researching graph-based source credibility inference as the foundation for AI systems that must verify information without assuming ground truth exists.

+To do this, the goal is to expose the Verity inference engine through a decentralized, open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io)  server so AI agents can reason about the credibility of information they consume directly as part of their reasoning process.